anchvo/pp3-pressure-watch/README.md

 -__On GitHub, the project was set up via the following steps:__

-- Log in to GitHub and create repository.
+- Log in to GitHub and create repository
 - Use the [Code Institute Project 3 Template](https://github.com/Code-Institute-Org/p3-template).
 - Use the code to set up workspace on GitPod or preferred workspace

-### Google Sheets
+### Google Sheets and Google Cloud

 -__The data storage was set up on Google Sheets via the following steps:__

-- Log in to Google and create new Sheet with necessary starting data.
+- Log in to Google and create new Sheet with necessary starting data
-- Open Google Cloud and create new project.
+- Open Google Cloud and create new project
-- Navigate to APIs and services > libray.
+- Navigate to APIs and services > libray
-- Enable Google Drive API and Google Sheets API.
+- Enable Google Drive API and Google Sheets API
-- Navigate to APIs and services > credentials.
+- Navigate to APIs and services > credentials
-- Create credentials / service account and download json file.
+- Create credentials / service account and download json file
-- Go to Google Sheet and share it by passing in service account email.
+- Go to Google Sheet and share it by passing in service account email
 - Copy json file to project code in workspace and rename creds.json for easier access